Skip to content

 Mayoral candidates also require residency, which was a concern the LSBC raised in their petition filed on March 25, 2024.
 They also raised this directly with Gebresellassi when they sent her a letter in December 2022 and again in February 2023, when they inquired about the number of days she provided legal services in the province.

 The court documents list her address as the United People of Canada's Toronto office.
-UPOC is a federally registered party where she serves as their in-house lawyer.
+TUPOC is an advocacy group based in London, Ontario.

-The Supreme Court of Canada came to its conclusion on Sept.
+The Supreme Court of British Columbia came to its conclusion on Sept.
 13.

 "By consent, until she becomes a member in good standing of the Law Society of British Columbia or obtains an inter-jurisdictional practice permit from the Law Society of British Columbia, Saron Gebresellassi is permanently prohibited and enjoined from engaging in the practice of law in British Columbia as defined in section 1 of the Legal Profession Act, S.B.C.
 1998, c.
 9...," reads the order through Madam Justice Sharma.